-1.5 Racket and Threads
+1.6 Racket and Threads

 Racket implements threads for Racket programs without aid from the operating system, so that Racket threads are cooperative from the perspective of C code.
-Under Unix, stand-alone Racket uses a single OS-implemented thread.
-Under Windows and Mac OS X, stand-alone Racket uses a few private OS-implemented threads for background tasks, but these OS-implemented threads are never exposed by the Racket API.
+On Unix, stand-alone Racket uses a single OS-implemented thread.
+On Windows and Mac OS X, stand-alone Racket uses a few private OS-implemented threads for background tasks, but these OS-implemented threads are never exposed by the Racket API.

 In an embedding application, Racket can co-exist with additional OS-implemented threads, but the additional OS threads must not call any scheme\function.
-Only the OS thread that originally calls scheme\basic\env can call scheme\functions.
-(This restriction is stronger than saying all calls must be serialized across threads.
+Only the OS thread representing a particular place can call scheme\functions.
+(This restriction is stronger than saying all calls for a given place must be serialized across threads.
 Racket relies on properties of specific threads to avoid stack overflow and garbage collection.)
-When scheme\basic\env is called a second time to reset the interpreter, it can be called in an OS thread that is different from the original call to scheme\basic\env.
-Thereafter, all calls to scheme\functions must originate from the new thread.
+For the original place, only the OS thread used to call scheme\basic\env can call scheme\functions.
+For any other place, only the OS thread that is created by Racket for the place can be used to call scheme\functions.